 Our afternoon discovery is the celebrated neo-futuristic Gardens of Étretat, winner of the European Garden Award and a Michelin Green Guide star.

-Back in Honfleur, you might stroll the waterfront and stop to savor vin blanc overlooking the quay, visit beautiful St Catherine’s–France’s largest wooden church, or shop tempting boutiques for mementos and gifts.
+Back in Honfleur, you might stroll the waterfront and stop to savor vin blanc overlooking the quay, or shop tempting boutiques for mementos and gifts.
 Later, we'll savor a cheese tasting in the garden of La Petite Lucie.

 Our next stop is the fairytale gardens of Chateau de Bouttemont, created by famous landscape designers.
 Here, we’ll marvel at the topiaries, Italian garden, reflecting pond, green room, and boxwood waves.

 After a bite at L’Authentic, we'll tour the distillery and taste Normandy’s famed apple-based alcohol at Pierre Huet distillery, a family domain that has produced Calvados, Pommeau, and cider over five generations.

-Today’s itinerary digresses from our theme, as the occasion of July 4th and proximity to the D-Day Landing Beaches, make a day focused on America’s pivotal role in the liberation of France not to be missed.
+Today’s itinerary digresses from our theme.
+The occasion of July 4th and the D-Day landing beaches proximity is an opportunity to focus on America’s pivotal role in the liberation of France.
+It's fascinating history at its best.

-En route to the coast we will stop to view the Bayeux Tapestry.
+We'll stop to view the Bayeux Tapestry en route to the coast.
 This rare treasure depicts the defeat of Anglo-Saxon King Harold and the conquest of England by Norman King William I at the Battle of Hastings in 1066.

 Our D-Day landing beaches guide will lead us on a poignant tour featuring Arromanches, the German battery at Longues-sur-Mer, American Cemetery, and Omaha Beach.
 We'll stop for lunch at a casual brasserie.